 As a future med student, the opportunities are endless for you to put yourself out there and gain invaluable experience.
 Volunteering and job shadowing are two great ways to do so, all while helping others and learning hands-on skills for your future as a physician.
 There are endless outlets and organizations where you can put your skills to work, all while gaining experience for your future career in medicine.

-Originally from South Carolina, Ashleigh is a second-year international medical student.
-She graduated from Clemson University with a degree in Spanish and International Health with Emphasis in Health Administration.
+Originally from South Carolina, Ashleigh is a third-year international medical student.
+She graduated from Clemson University with a degree in Spanish and International Health, with an emphasis in health administration.
 Before graduation, she had the opportunity to spend a semester abroad in Costa Rica, where she became fluent in Spanish.
+Ashleigh is getting ready to start her clinical rotations in Atlanta, Georgia.